Benjins/yap/FORMAT.md

 The annotation element can have a few attributes:

 - _id_: An id for the annotation, unique within the file, though doesn't seem like enough bits to be globally unique
+- _author_: An optional attribute giving the username of the person who added the annotation.
+Some videos had public annotation editing enabled, and this could keep track of who added which annotation.
 - _type_: A broad category for the annotation.
 There are:
-  - _text_
+  - _text_: annotations with text.
+Well, not _all_ of them, but most.
   - _highlight_ (there are several things called highlight, it may get confusing)
+  - _branding_: A newfangled type of annotation that does
+  - _card_: Fancy new end-card annotations
+  - _drawer_: little icons in the corner that expand when moused over...like a drawer
-- _style_: A sub-category for text-type annotations.
-These are the categories most people are familiar within
+- _style_: A sub-category for annotations.
+These are the sub-categories for text annotations, which most people are familiar with.
   - _anchored_: Speech bubbles
   - _highlightText_: Text that shows up on mouse over of another annotation (such as a highlight)
   - _label_: An annotation that has a box, and text that shows up on mouse over (but it looks different than highlightText, and is a single annotation)
   - _popup_: A basic coloured square with some text that shows up
   - _title_: Another primarily text-based annotation (???
 This one seems redundant to me)

+Since branding, card, and drawer annotations seem to all be sticking around, less focus will be given to them for preservation's sake.

 ## Segments and Positioning

 A child of any visible annotations is the `<segment>` element.
 The segment contains both positional information, and timing information.
 A segment consists of a single child `<movingRegion>` element.
 The movingRegion element has an attribute `type` that can be either `anchored` or `rect`.
 Anchored are used for anchored-style annotations (speech bubbles).